Rezeptbuch-Team/Rezeptbuch/docs/DataStorageConcept.md

 # Data Storage Concept
 ## Recipe
-XML-File with own schema
+XML-File with custom schema

+### Hash of Recipe
+The hash is determined by the combination of title, servings, ingredient list, categories, cooking time and instructions using SHA256.
+So basically putting all text into the SHA256 algorithm.

-Save the recipe in the form of $hash$.xml
+Save the recipe file in the form of $hash$.xml

+### XML Format

 information:
 - hash of contents